David Page (musician): Career

-Death
+Death and legacy

 Page died on 28 April 2016 at the age of 55.
 His family declined to reveal the cause of death.
 A memorial was held at the Queensland Performing Arts Centre with tributes from Wesley Enoch, Christine Anu, Ursula Yovich and Dan Sultan, before he was buried in a private family ceremony.

 A show created to honour Page was staged by Bangarra, with guest artists including Archie Roach, Ursula Yovich and others, at Carriageworks in Sydney in 2019, called Dubboo – life of a songman in December 2018.
 A film of the same name, including some of this performance as well as older documentary footage and tributes by the family and others, was released in 2021.